 After earning a degree, graduates must pay for licensure.
 In North Dakota, the LSW and LCSW require a $25 application fee, a $75 licensing fee, and a $40 criminal background check.
 Students must also take the bachelor’s- or master’s-level ASWB exam, which costs $230.
 The fees for becoming a LICSW are the same, except that the clinical-level ASWB exam costs $260.
 Post-licensure continuing education costs vary.

-Directory of Social Work Programs in North Dakota
+Types of Social Work Licenses in North Dakota

 Social work graduates work in many fields.
 Some help those who suffer from drug abuse or mental health disorders, while others provide academic guidance to underperforming students.
 Social work employment settings include hospitals, rehabilitation clinics, and schools.